gardehal/3d-printing/README.md

 - Designing
   - [TinkerCad](tinkercad.com/) for creating the 3D models to print.
   - [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/free-trial) for creating the 3D models to print.
   - Calipers (preferably digital) for measuring physical object to copy or measure printing errors.
-[Useful printed part](https://hackaday.com/2018/09/09/3d-printed-radius-gauge-just-add-calipers-and-a-wee-bit-of-math/) for finding the radius of round objects.
+[Useful printed part, Hackaday](https://hackaday.com/2018/09/09/3d-printed-radius-gauge-just-add-calipers-and-a-wee-bit-of-math/) for finding the radius of round objects.

 - Printing
   - [Prusa Slicer](https://www.prusa3d.com/prusaslicer/) for translating 3D object to GCODE which the printer uses for printing.